jsaari97/azure-k8s-config/README.md

 Compatible with environments that use environment variables (eg. Node.js).

-_Note:_ This package creates **opaque** Kubernetes secrets, which are base64 encoded and not securely encrypted or secret by design.
+_Note:_ This package creates **opaque** Kubernetes secrets, which are base64 encoded and not securely encrypted.

 ## Features

 - Version control your configurations without commiting sensitive data.
 - Kubernetes vendor agnostic.
+- Mix App Configuration keys with local variables.
 - Written in TypeScript, typings included.

 ### Services used: